Ahmedabad University launches Global Centre for Environment and Energy

 Speaking at the launch of the Global Centre for Environment and Energy, Professor Pankaj Chandra, Vice Chancellor of Ahmedabad University, said: “The Centre will have a strong policy focus that will be evidenced by deep research in sciences, technology, economics, psychology, management and other disciplines.
 It is an opportunity to connect with as well as influence the direction of research at the various Schools of the University”.

 “A university is an ideal venue to undertake such studies and generate viable options for the society because it is both neutral as well as multidisciplinary.
-It is our endeavour to establish this institute that contributes significantly to both the debate and solutions pertaining to environment and natural resources.”
+It is our endeavour to establish this institute that contributes significantly to both the debate and solutions pertaining to the environment and natural resources.”

 “Within Ahmedabad University, we look forward to connect with as well as influence the direction of research at the various Schools.
-It will draw faculty from various disciplines of the University who have interest in aspects of environment and energy.
+It will draw faculty from various disciplines of the University who have an interest in aspects of environment and energy.
 The new Centre will delineate issues of policy facing the nation and the world and address them sharply through evidence-based analysis, outcomes, and implementation.
 In that, the Centre will be open to working with agencies of the state, other global centres and research institutes.
-It is envisioned as an international institute and a centre of excellence that will build an integrated perspective on issues related to environment, energy, and natural resources.”
+It is envisioned as an international institute and a centre of excellence that will build an integrated perspective on issues related to the environment, energy, and natural resources.”

 To mark the launch of the Global Centre for Environment and Energy at Ahmedabad University, a panel discussion was organized titled No ‘Plan B’: Looking Through the Sustainability Lens.
 It was an opportunity for all students and faculty at the University to engage with some of the most important questions facing the planet today- How does climate change affect a student of engineering, commerce, management or technology?
 How does each one of us reduce our carbon footprint and lead a more sustainable life?
 What can we do to make a healthier natural environment for our children?